rutikwankhade/Devblogs-hashnode/ckjec6wy40ngckus1al3mdl10.md

 ### Wrapping up
 This has been a great experience for me.
-The excitement of building something I always wanted to build was priceless.
+The excitement of building something I always wanted to build was awesome.
 I can't explain how joyful I felt after fixing that nasty bug or completing that small feature.
 It's so satisfying.
 Sometimes it got frustrating, but eventually, I somehow ended up solving the problem.

 It's not just about coding.
 It's about problem-solving.
 The more you do it, The better you become.
 I have always believed in learning by building and I will encourage you to do the same.